Vanishing Depth: Training Generalized Depth Adapters with Sinusoidal Depth Preprocessing for Pretrained RGB Encoders: Depth Adapter (DA)

-The scale-invariant loss introduced by \cite{scale-invariance} is commonly used in depth completion.
+\textbf{Multi-scale balanced scale-invariant loss:} The scale-invariant loss introduced by \cite{scale-invariance} is commonly used in depth completion.
 Traditionally, this loss is applied to predicted depth values where no input is present.
-However, our objective is to be equally good at reconstructing given input pixels and predicting missing input pixels.
-Since we further randomize the depth input density (see Sec.~\ref{sec:randomDepth}), we balance our loss between each sample's masked scale-invariant reconstruction and prediction loss.
+However, our objective is to be equally effective at reconstructing given input pixels and predicting missing input pixels.
+Since we further randomize the depth input density, we balance our loss between each sample's masked scale-invariant reconstruction and prediction loss.
 This stabilizes training, as both the easy depth reconstruction and the hard depth prediction become equally important, regardless of the depth density distribution in the training batch.
-Moreover, we use multi-scale depth decoding to ensure hierarchical depth encoding and RGB feature alignment all the way down the depth encoder, which might otherwise be committed due to skip connections for the decoder. \textit{See our supplements for full details of the implementation}.
+Moreover, we use multi-scale depth decoding to ensure hierarchical depth encoding and RGB feature alignment throughout the depth encoder, which might otherwise be compromised due to skip connections for the decoder.
+The loss is defined as: